Eulisha/Raven-Split/README.md

     1. Having 30 debts between group members
     2. Reduced to 9 debts after calculating by Raven Split algorithm

-### Strategy & Solution:
+### Strategy and Solution:
 1. Applied both relational database and graph database RDS MySQL is used for saving raw data, balances as well as user and group datas.
 On the other hand, Neo4j is used to save the best settle solutions.
 With this structure, we can:
     - Guarantee the consistency of user data with the trait of relational database.
     - Take advantage of the graph database's relation base structure to fasten algorithm calculation.